 "Dedicated on 14th April 2018, this tree recognises forty

 six years of the unique relationship between the people of Nantwich and the

 "On 25th January, 1644, one of the

 decisive battles of the English Civil War was fought to relieve the Siege of

 Nantwich.
 This date became known as Holly Holy Day and is annually

 remembered by the Townsfolk of Nantwich and The Sealed Knot."

 The plaque also includes the

-badge of the Sealed Knot and the Nantwich Town Council motif.
+logo of the Sealed Knot and that of Nantwich Town Council.